 Look into an ERV ventilation system for your house.

 “Using antimicrobials, fungicidal coatings, mold-resistant coatings, or sealants… during mold remediation as a substitute for proper source removal is discouraged.
 If [they are used], remediators should apply them after completion of remediation, and after completion of post-remediation verification, when necessary.”
 [Section 12.2.9 – Clean-Up; page 50]

 “Physically removing mold contamination is the primary means of remediation.
 Mold contamination should be physically removed from the structure, systems and contents….
 Attempts to kill, encapsulate or inhibit mold instead of proper source removal generally are not adequate.”
 [Section 4.4 – Principles Of Mold Remediation; page 18]

 Be sure to upkeep the cleaning of your home, including drains.
 Here is a brush I use to clean them: https://amzn.to/47FGA9V (Amazon associates link).

 To check out new and additional posts, please visit and “like” my Facebook page.
 Thanks!

 ***Thank you for visiting Clean Green Toxicant Free!
 I started this site simply because I want to help people and share information.
 I dig deep and seek the most truly non-toxic products, without bias.
 I am not paid to write anything and I don’t sell anything.
 In 2022 I became an Amazon Associate, which does NOT bias my recommendations.
-I may earn small dividends from purchases made after clicking my clearly labeled amazon affiliate links (even if you don’t buy those specific items), which helps cover the costs I pay to maintain this site.
+I may earn small dividends from purchases made after clicking my clearly labeled amazon affiliate links (even if you don’t buy those specific items), which covers the costs I pay to maintain this site.
 More info is on my About page.***